The-Mad-Ryanosaurus/ML-Models/README.md

 ### **Step 2: Install Project Dependencies:**

-In the same terminal window you used to clone the repository, do the following step by step:
+In the same terminal window you used to clone the repository, do the following step by step:<br>
 `pip install pandas`<br>
 `pip install numpy`<br>
 `pip install matplotlib`<br>